 - Then “Revoke Access”

-And repeat the first-time set up the way we point out at the beginning of this guide.
+And repeat the first-time setup the way we point out at the beginning of this guide.
 That should hopefully fix it.

 Using Strava with Fitbit: Wrapping Up

 That’s the basics of how one can use Strava with Fitbit smartwatches and fitness bands.
-If you have any questions or ideas to add, you can let us know about it in the comments below!
+If you have any questions or ideas to add, you can let us know about them in the comments below!

 We hope that you enjoyed this simple guide.
 Please follow us for our detailed guides as well as news on wearables and health.